Britain faces 1-in-3 chance of recession - Reuters poll

 They now see the economy growing just 1.0 percent in 2011 before improving only marginally next year, with growth of 1.3 percent.
 That compared with the September survey's forecasts for 1.1 percent in 2011 and 1.5 percent in 2012.

-If realised, such weak levels of growth would undermine the government's budget cutting targets, which are linked to far more optimistic forecasts made in March by Britain's independent fiscal watchdog.
+If realised, such weak levels of growth would undermine the government's budget cutting targets, which are linked to far more optimistic forecasts made in March by the independent fiscal watchdog.

 "Even before the eruption of the sovereign debt crisis, the UK recovery was clearly struggling to gain momentum," said Adam Chester, chief UK economist at Lloyds Bank Corporate Markets, in a research note.